Spring Cleaning: Cleanse Your Body & Environment

 Encourage Qi Flow & Circulation

 Anatomically, the Liver is the largest internal organ and is responsible for filtering and cleansing all of the substances that enter our body, as well as managing blood sugar, fat storage, and hormone levels.
 On an energetic level, the Liver is responsible for regulating the flow of Qi.
 When our Qi is flowing freely and our Liver functioning well, we journey through life smoothly without emotional imbalance or buildup of toxins and tension.
-However, in our modern, fast-paced lifestyle, Liver disharmony and stagnation has become quite common.
+However, in our modern, fast-paced lifestyle, Liver disharmony and stagnation have become quite common.

-There are several treatments based on the principles of Chinese medicine that aim to increase functionality of the Liver and circulation throughout the entire body.
+There are several treatments based on the principles of Chinese medicine that aim to increase the functionality of the Liver and circulation throughout the entire body.
 Acupressure and acupuncture adjust the flow of Qi to restore harmony and lymphatic drainage techniques stimulate both energetic and lymphatic circulation.
 With these therapies, blocked Qi that may remain from winter is released, energy flows smoothly, and health is restored.

 In traditional Chinese medicine, Qi is the essential life force that flows through the body on channels known as meridians and there are key physical points on the body where Qi can be accessed and manipulated.
-Acupressure massages seeks to stimulate these points in order to removed energy blockages and regulate the flow of Qi.
+Acupressure massages seek to stimulate these points in order to remove energy blockages and regulate the flow of Qi.
 Arogya’s acupressure treatments can be combined with reflexology and aromatherapy for a session that relaxes and reboots your entire system.

-An acupuncture tune up can help harmonize your mind and body, so you can enjoy spring without emotional or physical ailments.
+An acupuncture tune-up can help harmonize your mind and body, so you can enjoy spring without emotional or physical ailments.
 Our bodies are designed to maintain proper balance, but we tend to not pay attention to the warning signs until we experience pain or illness.